-Seasonal Allergies vs. the Seasonal Flu
+Allergies vs. the Flu

 The Seasonal Flu

 The flu is a contagious respiratory infection caused by the seasonal influenza virus.
 While dealing with the flu can be a mild experience for most, for others, it can cause hospitalization and can even be life-threatening.
-So to help protect the most vulnerable members of our community, it’s important to play it safe when you start to feel under the weather.
+To help protect the most vulnerable members of our community, it’s important to play it safe when you start to feel under the weather.

 Signs and Symptoms